filecoin-project/filecoin-docs/docs/about-filecoin/why-filecoin.md

 ### Open market

 In Filecoin, file storage and retrieval deals are negotiated in open markets.
 Anybody can join the Filecoin network without needing permission.
-Running a miner only requires an internet connection and spare disk space.
+Running a storage provider only requires an internet connection and spare disk space.
 By lowering the barriers to entry, Filecoin enables a thriving ecosystem of many independent storage providers.

 ### Competitive prices